 will shoved up the operator's arm.

-There are two types of helmets: armoured helmet able to stop a 9mm round at
+There are two types of helmets, armoured which is able to stop a 9mm round at

-close range, and light helmets that only provides protection against bumps.
+close range, and light that only provide protection against bumps.

 All operators use some form of ear protection.